GET YOUR IDEA OFF THE GROUND

 We rigorously evaluate applications and aim to get back to you with an initial response within three weeks.

 Applicants who pass this stage will be invited to present their idea to the Digital Science team.
-This can be done remotely (phone or video conference) or in person at our office in London.
+This can be done remotely (phone or video conference) or in person at our office in London or Boston.
 Following this, we will make our final decision.

 Priority will be given to applicants who we perceive to have limited access to other sources of funding, whose ideas are truly innovative or who make the strongest case on how to make effective use of the grant.
 It’s that simple.